srv89/karya/README.md

 > A RESTful Node.js Based Todo API

-This is a basic Node.js based todo API developed as a part of learning Node.js.
-The API is currently hosted on [Heroku](http://todo-api-nodejs.herokuapp.com) and fully functional to accept requests.
+This is a basic Node.js based todo API developed as a part of learning Node.js/Express.js.
+The API is currently hosted on [Heroku](http://todo-api-nodejs.herokuapp.com)

 ### Technologies & Libraries Used:
 * [Node.js](https://nodejs.org/en/)